b4shful/haywyre-bot/README.md

 # Haywyre Bot

-The Haywyre Discord bot was ported from [EDMP Bot](https://github.com/bueosseph/edmp-bot) of which B4shful is an administrator contributor.
+The Haywyre Discord bot was ported from [EDMP Bot](https://github.com/bueosseph/edmp-bot) of which B4shful is an administrator and contributor.
 Credit is given to both [Kerrang](https://github.com/bueosseph) and [AdmiralBumbleBee](https://admiralbumblebee.com) for their contributions.

 ## Dependencies